colinaut/action-form/README.md

 ### Attributes

 * novalidate - sets novalidate on form.
 * auto-error - automatically adds af-error elements for fields that require validation, unless there is already a matching af-error.
+Also adds af-error and af-group-count for fieldsets with `data-group`.
 * store - _Requires a id on the action-form._ stores all field values in local storage as `action-form-${id}` and refills fields on reload.
 Local storage is cleared after 'reset' or a successful 'submit'.

 ## Element Enhancements